Dean and Professor, Regent University School of Law

-"Everyone in my family wanted me to be a doctor," he said.
-He thought so too until he spent a day following one.
+"Everyone in my family wanted me to be a doctor," he says.
+He thought so too until he shadowed a doctor for one day.

-"That was the end of it right there - one day," Brauch said wryly.
+"That was the end of it right there: one day," Dean Brauch says wryly.
 From then on, he looked forward to a career in law.

-He graduated from the University of Wisconsin with a B.A. in Economics and went on to receive a J.D. from the University of Chicago.
-After clerking for a year in Madison, Wisconsin with Supreme Court Justice William G. Callow, he worked with a commercial litigation firm in Milwaukee.
+He graduated from the University of Wisconsin with a B.A. in Economics and received his J.D. from the University of Chicago.
+After clerking for one year in Madison, Wis., with Supreme Court Justice William G. Callow, he worked with a commercial litigation firm in Milwaukee.

-Through these experiences Dean Brauch learned that he loved legal issues, research, and legal writing; however, he also began to realize that he did not necessarily enjoy the nature of the cases themselves.
-He began to pray that God would lead his legal career in a different direction.
+Through these experiences, Dean Brauch learned that he loved legal issues, research, and legal writing.
+However, he also realized that he did not enjoy the nature of cases.
+He asked God to lead his legal career in a different direction.

-He began to consider teaching and attended a hiring conference not-so-affectionately known by lawyers as the "meat market."
-He interviewed with five schools on the first day, and although he knew little about Regent except that it was a Christian school, he slipped a resume into the box.
+Dean Brauch considered teaching and attended a hiring conference.
+He interviewed with five schools on the first day, and although he knew little about Regent University except that it was a Christian school, he submitted his resume.

-He planned to spend the entire next day touring D.C. with his wife Becky.
+He planned to spend the entire next day touring Washington, D.C., with his wife Becky.
 Instead, he received a providential call from the Dean of Regent Law School.

 "It was my dream job," says Dean Brauch.
 "The thought of doing administrative work or becoming a dean never entered my mind."

-Yet when the current dean unexpectedly left, Brauch was asked if he would consider serving as interim dean.
-Distrustful of his administrative abilities, Brauch reluctantly agreed.
-Over the next year, however, he was surprised by how much he grew to love having the opportunity to both teach and shape the direction of the school.
+When the current dean unexpectedly left, Dean Brauch was asked if he would consider serving as interim dean.
+Skeptical of his administrative abilities, Brauch reluctantly agreed.
+Over the next year, however, he was surprised by how much he enjoyed the opportunity to teach and shape the direction of the law school.
 He applied for the job and was hired as the official dean in the fall of 2000.

-Dean Brauch sees student interactions as not only the most rewarding, but the most important part of his job.
-In his eyes, the entire Regent faculty has the unique opportunity to encourage and shape a generation of men and women to carry out Regent's mission—not only as lawyers but as faithful Christians.
-For the Dean, being "even a small part of that" is all he could ask for.
+For Dean Brauch, student interactions are not only the most rewarding, but they are most important aspects of his job.
+The entire Regent faculty has the unique opportunity to encourage and shape a generation of men and women to carry out Regent's mission—not only as lawyers, but as faithful Christians.
+For Dean Brauch, being even a small part of that is all he could ask for.

-Assistant Professor Gloria Whittico describes her calling to law as a ministry with a twofold mission: "To get the right people to Regent and to make sure that all of them know that law is a possibility."
-For Whittico, at times the idea achieving legal success felt like a longshot at best.
+Assistant Professor Gloria Whittico describes her legal calling as a ministry with a twofold mission: "To get the right people to Regent and to make sure that all of them know that law is a possibility."

-After graduating cum laude with a dual degree in English Literature and Philosophy from the College of William & Mary, she felt more than equal to earning a law degree at the University of Virginia.
-Once there, however, she found the academics considerably more difficult than she anticipated.
-She considered dropping out.
-Even with her family's encouragement her outlook was bleak.
+After graduating cum laude from the College of William and Mary with a B.A. in English Literature and Philosophy, Professor Whittico felt well-prepared to excel as a student at the University of Virginia School of Law.
+Once there, however, she found the academics more difficult than she anticipated.

-Whittico pressed on ("I didn't know then that Christ was walking right beside me!" she says), graduating from UVA, passing the bar, and enjoying a successful legal career with IBM and Starbucks before joining Regent as a faculty member and Associate Director of Regent Law's Academic Success Program (ASP).
+Professor Whittico persevered with support from Christ and her family, graduating from UVA Law, passing the bar exam, and enjoying a successful legal career.
+She worked for IBM and Starbucks before joining Regent as a faculty member and Associate Director of Regent Law's Academic Success Program.

-In light of the ups and downs of her legal journey, Whittico finds her roles as professor, counselor and mentor to be especially meaningful vocations.
-Whittico has a special affinity for underrepresented students from underserved backgrounds, particularly those who do not have the family support from which she benefited.
+Reflecting on the ups and downs of her legal journey, Professor Whittico finds that her experiences help her interact with students with a greater depth of understanding.
+She has a special affinity for underrepresented students from underserved backgrounds, particularly those who do not have the support she received from her family.

-Cameron is a distinguished attorney with the National Right to Work Legal Defense Foundation and is widely considered a pioneer in the area of religious liberty for employees whose faith prohibits them from supporting labor unions.
+Professor Cameron is a distinguished attorney with the National Right to Work Legal Defense Foundation, Inc., and is considered a pioneer in the area of religious liberty for employees whose faith prohibits them from supporting labor unions.
 He focuses his professional and scholarly activities on advocating for religious and political freedom for employees of faith, a topic that continues to receive media attention.